 'Everyone should know how to program a computer because it teaches you how to think' - Steve Jobs

-Children need to build a vital confidence, knowledge and understanding of the way technologies work - and how internet-connected systems can be employed - in order to adapt flexibly to rapid change over the coming years.
+Computing knowledge & skills underpin modern life and the 21st Century economy.
+Children need to build a vital confidence, knowledge and understanding of the way technologies work - and how internet-connected systems can be employed - in order to adapt flexibly to rapid change over coming years.

+Progression through the framework is based on key items of knowledge and skill being re-visited and expanded upon, allowing children to build solid foundations in their long-term understanding of Computing.
 Our bespoke framework provides children with a broad, balanced set of learning experiences.
-With strategic choices made by the school in terms of hardware and software, a multitude of high-quality, easy-to-access learning experiences are made available for staff and students.
+With strategic hardware and software choices made by schools, a multitude of high-quality, yet easy-to-access, learning experiences are made available for staff and students.